GulajavaMinistudio/Mayukai-Theme/README.md

 ## Mayukai Theme for Semantic Highlighting VS Code

-If you still want use Semantic Highlighting in VS Code 1.43.x and up.
+If you still want use Semantic Highlighting in VS Code 1.45.x and newer versions.
 You can use Mayukai Theme that specially designed for Semantic Highlighting.
 Just select **Mayukai Semantic Mirage** Theme in Color Theme Setting in your VS Code.

 ## Miscellaneous